Check out our picks of the best late-night dining options in Hong Kong for when hunger strikes past midnight.

 Creatures of the night, this one’s for you!
-If the clock hits midnight and hunger strikes, or you’re needing some fuel after a night of drinking and partying, the dilemma is: where can you find something to eat?
-Just because the hour is late hour doesn’t mean good grub is hard to find.
+If the clock hits midnight and you’re in need of some fuel after a night of partying, the dilemma is: where can you find something to eat?
+Just because the hour is late, doesn’t mean good grub is hard to find.
 Thankfully, Hong Kong is a foodie haven, with lots of amazing late-night eateries.

-So, if you’re partying it up and need some fuel to get through the night, rather than settling for McDonald’s or Tsui Wah, why not try something new?
-Read on to discover our favourite spots to grab a late-night bite…
+So, if you’re out late and hunger strikes, rather than settling for McDonald’s or Tsui Wah, why not try something new?
+Read on to discover our favourite spots to grab a late-night bite.

-Walking into this quaint little restaurant is like going back in time to an old school American diner.
+Walking into this quaint little restaurant is like going back in time to an old-school American diner.
 The interior of Burger Circus features iconic red leather-bound stools and wooden benches, a classic setting for a late-night bite!
 The decor is as well thought out as the food, which is served in the same retro and detailed manner.
-The freshly ground burgers and creamy milkshakes here will definitely be an upgrade from usual late-night eateries!
+The freshly-ground burgers and creamy milkshakes here will definitely be an upgrade from your usual late-night dining options!

-Opening Hours: Sunday to Thursday: 11am to 11pm, Friday and Saturdays: 11am to 3am
+Opening Hours: Sunday to Wednesday, 11am to 11pm; Thursday to Saturday, 11am to 3am

 Burger Circus, 22 Hollywood Road, Central, Hong Kong, 2878 7787, www.burgercircus.com

 Tucked away in the back of Ship Street’s Ham & Sherry, (enter through the “hidden” door on the side street!), the Back Bar comes alive at nightfall, and is a must try for its great cocktails and low-key vibe.
-Simply open until “late,” this bar is the place to come for great drinks, and, even better, food.
-The light bites menu features Spanish-inspired items such as chorizo fries, Jamón croquettas, Ibérico pork & chorizo burgers, black garlic, pickles and much more.
+Simply open until “late,” this bar is the place to come for great drinks and, even better, food.
+The light bites menu features Spanish-inspired items such as chorizo fries, Jamón croquettas, Ibérico pork and chorizo burgers, and much more.